Xcar17/Xcar17.github.io/project2.md

 In order to run this application please download the Visual Studio program.
 To install Visual Studio please follow the following [Microsoft guide](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019).
 Once you have downloaded Visual Basic, you may download the MovieTicket application release.

 To run the application, open the MovieProject.sln with the Visual Basic program.
 This will build the project and allow you to test and edit the application.
-To run the project press the Start menu on the top navigation menu (you can also press F5) while the project is open.
+To run the project, press the Start menu on the top navigation menu (you can also press F5) while the project is open.

 ## UI Design

-The first screen greets the user with a welcome message and it is also used to display important messages about the application.
+The first screen greets the user with a welcome message, and it is also used to display important messages about the application.
 Users can continue to the next screen by clicking on the continue button.
 The next screen will display the available movies playing in the area (See Figure 1).
 The user can choose between one of these movies by pressing the continue button.
 After selecting a movie the user must select a showing day, time and price (See Figures 2-4).

 ![screenshot](/HCI Movie/movies.JPG)